murtiko/geojedis/README.md

 # geojedis
-<p>A simple wrapper to Jedis that replicates operations on multiple data centers on a best-effort basis to provide basic geo-redundancy.</p>
+<p>A simple wrapper to Jedis that replicates operations on multiple Sentinel pools (potentially residing on different data centers) on a best-effort basis to provide basic geo-redundancy features.</p>

-<p>Allows multiple "local" and "remote" pool categories.</p>
+<p>Allows "local" and "remote" pool categories, where multiple pools can be registered with each category.</p>

 <p>redis.clients.jedis.JedisCommands and redis.clients.jedis.BinaryJedisCommands interfaces are implemented.</p>